cogspaces/cogspaces.github.io/index.md

 ![Meaningful cognitive directions](assets/imgs/latent.jpg)

-# Multi-study task optimized networks
+# Downloading multi-study task optimized networks

 Our approach allows to find functional networks optimized for general decoding.
 These networks can be reused in new studies for dimension reduction, with an expected boost in performance.
 Components trained on 35 studies (in compressed Nifti image format) can be found [here](assets/MSTON/components.nii.gz).